TeYuanLiu/teyuanliu.github.io/content/blog/system-design.md

 -   Scalability
     -   Traffic
-        -   How many total users?
+        -   How many users in total?
-        -   How many concurrent users?
+        -   How many concurrent users at maximum?
-        -   How many write requests per second?
+        -   How many concurrent writes at maximum?
-        -   How many read requests per second?
+        -   How many concurrent reads at maximum?
-        -   What are the latency and throughput requirements?
+        -   What is the latency requirement?
             -   Latency
                 -   1   ns for cache
                 -   100 ns for memory